(CNN)Here's some background information about the International Atomic Energy Agency and nuclear power.

 September 12, 2011 - A furnace explodes at a nuclear site in France, killing one person and injuring four.
-According to officials, there was no radioactive leak or waste released.
+According to officials, there is no radioactive leak and no waste released.

 November 8, 2011 - The IAEA releases a report that it has "serious concerns" and "credible" information that Iran may be developing nuclear weapons.